What are Partial Hospitalization Programs?

 - I have a supportive family or other social support system where I can stay at night.

-Some of the key aspects of a partial hospitalization program may include eating two supervised meals and snacks daily, participating in nutritional counseling, and participating in individual and group therapy sessions.
+Some of the key aspects of a PHP may include eating two supervised meals and snacks daily, participating in nutritional counseling, and participating in individual and group therapy sessions.
 The behavioral health approaches used in counseling will often depend upon the facility type providing care.
 If a minor is participating in this type of care, a person’s parents may also participate in therapy sessions for about 10 to 15 hours out of the week.

 Does PHP Take Place at a Hospital?